Taxonomy and Estimation of Multiple Breakpoints in High-Dimensional Factor Models: Simulation

 \section{Simulation}

-In this section, we consider DGPs corresponding to different types to evaluate the finite sample performance of the QML estimator.
+In this section, we consider DGPs corresponding to different break types to evaluate the finite sample performance of the QML estimator.
 We compare the QML estimator with two other estimators.
-As shown below, $\hat{k}_{BKW}$ is the estimator proposed by Baltagi, Kao, and Wang (2021, BKW hereafter); $\hat{k}_{MS}$ is the estimator proposed by Ma and Su (2018, MS hereafter); and $\hat{k}_{QML}$ is the QML estimator.
-We explore the performance of these estimators \footnote{We also evaluated the estimators of Ma and Tu (2023), which performed similarly to those of Ma and Su (2018).
-Due to space constraints, a comprehensive comparison of these results is provided in Appendix C of the supplementary material.} under various DGPs, incorporating different types of changes.
-We calculate the root mean square error (RMSE) and mean absolute error (MAE) of these change point estimators $\hat{k}_{BKW}$, $\hat{k}_{MS}$, and $\hat{k}_{QML}$, and each experiment is repeated 1000 times, where RMSE$_{i}=\sqrt{\frac{1}{1000}\sum\limits _{s=1}^{1000}(\hat{k}_{i,s}-k_{i}^{0})^{2}}$ and MAE$_{i}=\frac{1}{1000}\sum\limits _{s=1}^{1000}|\hat{k}_{i,s}-k_{i}^{0}|$ for $i=1,\cdots,m_{0}$.
+As shown below, $\hat{k}_{BKW}$ is the estimator proposed by \citetalias{Baltagi2021} (\citeyear{Baltagi2021}, BKW hereafter); $\hat{k}_{MS}$ is the estimator proposed by \citeauthor{Ma2018} (\citeyear{Ma2018}, MS hereafter); and $\hat{k}_{QML}$ is the QML estimator.
+We explore the performance of these estimators \footnote{We also evaluate the estimators of \cite{Ma2023}, which perform similarly to those of \cite{Ma2018}.
+Due to space constraints, a comprehensive comparison of these results is provided in Appendix D of the supplementary material.} under various DGPs, incorporating different types of changes.
+We calculate the RMSE of these change point estimators $\hat{k}_{BKW}$, $\hat{k}_{MS}$, and $\hat{k}_{QML}$, and each experiment is repeated 1000 times, where RMSE$_{i}=\sqrt{\frac{1}{1000}\sum\limits _{s=1}^{1000}(\hat{k}_{i,s}-k_{i}^{0})^{2}}$ for $i=1,\cdots,m_{0}$.
 Note that the MS method sometimes detects more or fewer than $m_{0}$ breaks.
-To ensure comparability, the RMSE and MAE for the MS estimator are calculated exclusively from instances where the method correctly identifies the true number of breaks.
+To ensure comparability, the RMSE for the MS estimator is calculated exclusively from instances where the method correctly identifies the true number of breaks.